Romacoding/ostash.dev/content/posts/2021-02-12-clojure-functions.md

 draft: false
 ---

-**Functions** in Clojure are data structures since the language follows **code as a data structure** principle (homoiconicity).
+**Functions** in Clojure are data structures since the language follows code as a data structure principle (homoiconicity).
 In Clojure those data structures are **lists** since it is a dialect of the **LISP** (LISt Processor) language, the second oldest language still in use today.
-A **list** is a data structure used to store a collection of data.
-Items in a list are wrapped in parenthesis.
+A **list** data structure is used to store a collection of data.
+Items in the list are wrapped in parenthesis.
 ```clojure
 (1 2 3)
 ```
 There is no need for commas in Clojure to separate values.
-We use a space instead.
+We use a whitespace instead.
-Clojure interpreter expects the first item in a list to be a function.
-In this simple example we will add 3 numbers. + is actually a function from clojure.core namespace (module in JS world).
+Clojure interpreter expects the first item in a list(your expression) to be a function.
+In this simple example we will add 3 numbers. + is actually a function from the clojure.core namespace (namespaces are like modules in JS world).
 When we evaluate the expression we will get 6.
 ```clojure
 (+ 1 2 3) -> 6
 ```